COVESA/iot-event-analytics/src/sdk/vscode/README.md

 # IoT Event Analytics VSCode Extension

+## Prerequisites

+- Docker Desktop / Docker for Windows (may require proxy configuration) >=2.4.0.0
+  - Docker Engine >= v19.03.13
+- docker-compose >= 1.27.4
+- Git
+- NodeJS >= 12.3.0 (+npm and yarn globally installed) (may require proxy configuration) to run the demo Talent
+- VSCode >= 1.51.0
+- Clone of IoTEA repository (develop branch) from socialcoding (Will be OSS on GitHub in near future)
+  - __Install all dependencies in the IoTEA project folder using `yarn`__, since several commands are using tools, which run directly from source

 ## Installation

 - Go to _View_ > _Extensions_ > _..._ > _Install from VSIX_